 How did they pull this off?
-Like the character George Bailey in Frank Capra’s “It’s a Wonderful Life,” my dad whose name was Joe figured that if we had the makings of a party, let’s party!
+Like the character George Bailey in Frank Capra’s “It’s a Wonderful Life,” my dad, whose name was Joe figured that if we had the makings of a party, let’s a party!

-So despite the snowdrifts, he walked his way down to the Delevan Avenue bus depot where he gathered stranded bus drivers and their passengers and walked them to back to the apartment and the party in my honor.
+So despite the snowdrifts, he walked his way down to the Delevan Avenue bus depot, where he gathered stranded bus drivers and their passengers and escorted them to back to the apartment and the party in my honor.

-Sheltered from the snow, they celebrated together that night until the plows opened the streets to traffic and brought Newark, N.J. back to its normal routine that day in December so long ago.
+Sheltered from the snow, they celebrated together that night until the plows opened the streets to traffic and brought Newark, N.J. back to its regular routine that day in December so long ago.

-Years later, examining these photographs with my mother, I would ask her who are these people?
+Years later, examining these photographs with my mother, I would ask her who these people are?